 - Primary residential properties cannot be requested by lenders as security for loans under the CBILS.

-- Borrower remains responsible for 100% of the outstanding balance of the loan.
+- The borrower remains responsible for 100% of the outstanding balance of the loan.

 Full details of the eligibility criteria for the CBILS can be read here, but, in summary, to be eligible, your business must:

-- Be UK-based, with annual turnover of no more than £45m.
+- Be UK-based, with an annual turnover of no more than £45m.